James Smith

 M.S.
 Clinical Mental Health Counseling

 Dr. James M. Smith is a Counselor Educator and Supervisor.
-He has served as an adjunct in both brick-and-mortar and online institutions for nearly 7 years, teaching courses in basic counseling skills, group procedures, multiculturalism, addictions, and trauma/crisis/grief counseling.
+He has served as an adjunct in both brick-and-mortar and online institutions teaching courses in basic counseling skills, group procedures, multiculturalism, addictions, trauma/crisis/grief counseling, practicum/internship, and psychopharmacology.
 Dr. Smith has been active in the counseling profession for nearly 20 years with expertise in treating co-occurring addiction and mental health disorders.
-Dr. Smith is a new contributing faculty member at Walden.
+Dr. Smith is a contributing faculty member at Walden.
 Dr. Smith's research interests include the experiences of adult survivors of childhood sexual abuse, particularly their experiences of disclosure of the abuse in adulthood.
 Dr. Smith hopes his research will challenge stigma associated with abuse and contribute to a more supportive environment for disclosure.

 Courses Taught